Madaniya Member Organisations

 Syria Relief and Development

-SRD is a nonprofit organization founded in 2011 to address the urgent needs of Syrians affected by violence, hunger, displacement.
-Headquartered in the U.S. with offices in Syria, Turkey, Jordan, SRD focuses on emergency response, empowerment, advocacy, multiplying impact through comprehensive aid projects in Syria.
+SRD, a U.S.-based nonprofit founded in 2011, addresses urgent needs of violence-affected Syrians.
+With offices in Syria, Turkey, and Jordan, it focuses on emergency response, empowerment, and advocacy through comprehensive aid projects.

 -